Big Van Vader: Professional career

-In the 1978 NFL Draft, White was drafted as a center by the Los Angeles Rams with the 24th pick of the 3rd Round (80th overall).
+In the 1978 NFL draft, White was drafted as a center by the Los Angeles Rams with the 24th pick of the 3rd Round (80th overall).
 White's second season saw the Rams go to the Super Bowl and earned White an NFC championship ring.
 White spent the season on the injured reserve list due to knee problems.
 He did not play a single down and registered no statistics.
 White was forced into retirement by a ruptured patella.

 Professional wrestling career

 American Wrestling Association (1985–1987)

-While working out at a gym, White was spotted by a man who remembered him from his college football days who suggested him to look into professional wrestling.
+While working out at a gym, White was spotted by a man who remembered him from his college football days who suggested he look into professional wrestling.
 Trained by Brad Rheingans, White got his first national exposure in the American Wrestling Association (AWA).
 He went by the moniker Baby Bull, which was later changed to Bull Power.
-White honed his skills during this time, and his ring work improved significantly to the point that he was booked in a match with Stan Hansen for the AWA World Heavyweight Championship, where he was defeated.
+White honed his skills during this time, and his ring work improved significantly to the point that he was booked in a match with Stan Hansen for the AWA World Heavyweight Championship, in which he was defeated.

 Catch Wrestling Association (1986–1987, 1989–1991)

 In May 1986, White went to Europe to compete for Otto Wanz and his promotion, Catch Wrestling Association, touring Austria and Germany, using the name Bull Power.
 That summer, he took part in the three-day tournament for the Vienna Catch Cup, in Austria.
 He made it to the finals, before losing to Klaus Wallas.
 On March 22, 1987, he won his first championship, the CWA World Heavyweight Championship, defeating Otto Wanz in Denver, Colorado, ending Wanz's reign of nearly nine years in its only title change in the United States.
-He held onto the title for nearly four months, before losing back to Wanz on July 11 in Graz, Austria.
+He held onto the title for nearly four months, before losing it back to Wanz on July 11 in Graz, Austria.
 In December 1987, he participated in his second tournament, the Bremen Catch Cup, in Germany.
 He defeated Rambo in the finals, to win his first tournament.

 In 1989, Bull Power returned to the CWA, to challenge Otto Wanz for the CWA World Heavyweight Championship.
 On August 21 in Vienna, Austria, he defeated Wanz to win his second CWA World title.
 He held onto the title for a little over four months before losing it back to Wanz in Bremen, Germany, on December 22.
 A year later, Otto Wanz retired and the CWA World title was held up.
 Bull Power defeated Rambo to win the vacant title for the third and final time.
 He held to the title for over six months, before losing it to Rambo in Graz, Austria on July 6, 1991.
 Five months later, he defeated Tatsumi Fujinami to become the inaugural CWA Intercontinental Heavyweight Champion.
 He vacated the title in 1992 after signing with World Championship Wrestling.